sta112-f21/sta112-f21.github.io/about.md

 If you require accommodations due to a disability or other learning differences, contact Learning Assistance Center & Disability Services at 336-758-5929 or lacds@wfu.edu as soon as possible to better ensure that such accommodations are implemented in a timely fashion.
 Please feel free to contact me, and I will be happy to discuss any necessary accommodations.
 I always like to know how to help my students feel comfortable and successful in our course.

+**Scent-free zone:** The Department of Mathematics and Statistics is a scent-free zone.
+Please refrain from wearing perfume, cologne, scented lotion, body spray, and all other scented products when in the department.

 ### Mental health